Farnaz’s Expertise:

 - Design for End-of-life (Andrew’s PhD)

-- Inclusive Healthcare Design (Isobel’s PhD)
+- Inclusive Design for Future Oral Health (Isobel’s PhD)

 - ‘Design in Healthcare’ at School of Medicine.
 (2019-present)